 There are a variety of things to do at the Miami Beach Botanical Garden, including:

-A multi-purpose arena, American Airlines is located in downtown Miami, Florida.
+American Airlines Arena is a multi-purpose arena located in downtown Miami, Florida.
 It is home to the Miami Heat of the National Basketball Association (NBA), the Florida Panthers of the National Hockey League (NHL), and the Miami Hurricanes men’s basketball team of the University of Miami.
 The arena also hosts concerts and other events.

 Location